 You can use pastes or barrier creams that contain zinc to soothe the skin and prevent contact with feces and other irritants.
 Examples of these products include:

 - Triple Paste

 Jellies like Vaseline may be ideal, as they’re inexpensive and normally contain fewer dyes or perfumes.
 However, jellies may stick to cloth diapers and can be hard to wash off.
-They also don’t offer as strong of a barrier as other creams.
+They also don’t offer a barrier as strong as other creams.

 When it comes to preventing and treating diaper rash, less is more.
 Avoid using highly fragranced products, including fabric softeners and dryer sheets.
-Hypoallergenic and fragrance-free are much less irritating for your little one.
+Hypoallergenic and fragrance-free are much less irritating for many babies.

 Also, put your baby in clothes that are breathable.
 Rubber pants or tight plastic covers over a diaper can promote a moist, hot environment.

-Cornstarch is another remedy that isn’t safe to use on little ones because they can also inhale the powder and irritate their lungs.
-Corn starch can also worsen diaper rashes that are caused by the fungus Candida.
+Cornstarch is another remedy that isn’t safe to use on little ones because they can also inhale the powder, which can irritate their lungs.
+Corn starch can also worsen diaper rashes caused by the fungus Candida.

 Although diaper rashes can look painful and irritated, they don’t often bother your baby.
 The exception is when the rash becomes infected.
-Signs that the rash is infected and you should call your child’s pediatrician include:
+If the rash looks infected, you should call your child’s pediatrician.

 - blisters on the diaper area

 - pus or discharge that drains from the diaper area